x30unlimited/postpromoter/README.md

 Enable it in config.json under the boolean `account_creation_enabled`.

-The memo key word is 'createaccount' followed by the new account name, and lastly followed by the 4 public keys.
+The memo key word is **"createaccount"** followed by the new account name, and lastly followed by the 4 public keys.

 Transfer Memo example:
 ```